joshuagryphon/plastid/docs/source/devinfo/entrypoints.rst

 Extending plastid
 =================

-Plastid defines the following :term:`entry points` to enable users to write plug-in functions that can be accessed from the command line:
+Plastid defines the following entry points to enable users to write plug-in functions that can be accessed from the command line:

    ===========================    ===================================================